KEY POINTS:

 Your income is high enough to justify it

 - Check the market rent in your area here.
 You could be overpaying.
-If so, you could look for a new place, or you may even be able to apply to the Tenancy Tribunal to force a reduction.

-- If you don’t drive, and have a parking space, see if you can rent it out.
+- If you don’t drive, and have a desirable parking space, see if you can rent it out.

 Where can you get financial help?